THIS IS A RAPIDLY CHANGING SITUATION

 Persons with direct contact to positive covid-19 individual should self-quarantine for 14 days.
 Anyone in contact with that person is considered a secondary exposure.

 Symptoms of coronavirus are—dry cough, fever of 100.4+, shortness of breath, aches/pains/fatigue.
+The CDC has also included “a new loss of taste or smell, chills, muscle pain, headache, and sore throat” as additional symptoms of COVID-19.
 (Less common symptoms are nausea and vomiting).
 Call your doctor.
 Do not go to an ER or urgent care facility.
-Public testing is currently unavailable but if your symptoms become severe, you doctor can still order a test for you at Albany med or Albany Memorial Hospital.
+Public testing is available if you’re symptomatic, over 65, immune compromised, a healthcare or first responder.
+Call UAlbany at 1-888-364-3065 or the mobile testing unit at 518-465-4771 or contact your doctor to order a test for you.

 Those with CDPHP, MVP, United Healthcare and Blue Shield can take advantage of telemedicine options through their website or phone apps.